llm-pt-ibm/llm-pt-ibm.github.io/content/posts/tutorial_power9_pt4_en.md

 ```

 - It is important that the HuggingFace Token is set as an environment variable in the location where the inference will run.
+- The user in the username field must be enclosed in quotation marks (" ")
 - After running the request above, the returned API key should be saved as an environment variable to make future executions easier.
 To save it, copy the returned API key and run the command: